 What a concept!
 And you can do it, too, through a volunteer organization called LIBRIVOX.

-Over the last 5 years I've recorded 19 complete books -- that's about 150 hours of listening time.
+Over the last 7 years I've recorded over 20 complete books -- that's about 170 hours of listening time.

 How much do you charge?
 LibriVox is a volunteer effort.
-No one gets paid.
-No one makes any money out of it.
-There's not even a mechanism to make a donation!
+No one gets paid and no one makes any money out of it, although you can donate to keep the servers running via archive.org.

 Is anyone listening?
-My version of Treasure Island was released as an iTunes app in March 2009.
-As of February 2011 the app had been downloaded 145,000 times.
+Well, yes.
+The iTunes app of my Treasure Island was downloaded 145,000 times in its first two years.
 In December 2013 the same recording reached 1,000,000 downloads on archive.org.
-Altogether, my audiobooks are downloaded about 25,000 times each month via archive.org.
+Altogether, my audiobooks are downloaded about 30,000 times each month.
+That's over 2,500,000 times as of January 2015!
+Now, if I only had a dollar for each of those...

-Where can I find the recordings?
-A list lives at this link or click on any of the links below and go straight to the audiobook.
+At this link you will find a list of all my recordings or click on any of the links below and go straight to the audiobook.

 As an anthropologist I know that, at the time, ethnicity and phenotype (aka "race") were widely considered genetic qualities.
 To be called "white" (as in, "you're a real white man") was the highest compliment to one's character and integrity.
 Jews, of course, were not white.
 The Jew's shrewdness was always selfish.
 Resentful of his marginal status in society, he was clannish and self-serving with that debased cunning form of cleverness.
 The Jew could cast off his ancestral religion but could not help but retain his in-born proclivities.